klahrich/chiefhustler/content/diary/60-le-style-cest-lhomme.md

 ![fundsmith](/images/fundsmith.png)

 Notice the overlap with Chuck Akre?
-Hopefully, it means that I'm consistent and that may have found the building blocks of my own style.
+Hopefully, it means that I'm consistent and that I may have found the building blocks of my own style.

-When it comes to investors I admire, Chris Mayer is one of my favorites.
+When it comes to investors I admire, Chris Mayer is also one of my favorites.
 Here's a quote from [his blog](https://www.woodlockhousefamilycapital.com/post/invisible-moats):

 ![chrismayer](/images/chrismayer1.png)

 Again, high return on capital - but with a strong emphasis on **competitive advantage**.

-Now, when it comes to competitive advantages, I like Bruce Greenwald's framework:
+Bruce Greenwald's has written a fair deal about competitive advantages:

 ![comp-adv](/images/comp-adv.png)